Skip to main content

 Customer Language Analysis

-Analyze how customers actually describe your products in reviews and support tickets.
+Analyze how customers actually describe your products in reviews and support tickets to find keyword names they use naturally.

 • • Customer review language